willroscoe/wordpress-plugin-books/readme.md

 ## Description

 This plugin adds a 'Books' custom post type with additional meta boxes, various related widgets, and allows reading of epub files directly on your site.

+## Acknowledgements
+The epub processing/rendering part of this plugin is significantly based on an earlier version by Edward Akerboom (opensource@infostreams.net), who has kindly permitted his code to be adapted for this wordpress plugin.

 ## Installation